biurefggtrt/Text-Based-Adevnture-Game/README.md

 and

-"The millianare Detective" by - Yasutaka Tsutsui
+"The millionare Detective" by - Yasutaka Tsutsui